About our leather

 Keep vegetable tanned leather away from water for at least the first month or so of use, as this will allow the leather fibres time to soften and absorb oils, which will increase its natural water resistance.
 Even though the natural oils from your dog's coat will keep the leather supple, there are some thing to be aware of to make sure their leather goods last a lifetime in the instance your dog decides to dip in a swamp.

 The fibres will react to water by stiffening and shrinking.
 Never put the wet collar on a direct heat source to dry, as this will weaken and crack the leather.
 Instead, leave the collar to dry naturally.
+The colour of the leather will also change and get darker overtime if the leather gets wet regularly.

 Please note, as this collar has been naturally dyed, we advise against owners buying the navy or green collar for white dogs as the colour may run if the collar gets heavily soaked.